fj-navarro/frontiers_blog/content/posts/setting-up-a-seamless-business-transformation-strategy-I/index.md

 It is precisely the constant evolution of these contextual conditions, and the complexity arising from the growing interconnection between the actors of the business ecosystems, which determines the degree of transformation that the company will require: from continuous incremental micro-adaptations to more profound selective changes that introduce new organizational configurations.
 Ultimately, the organization should always remain aligned with the contextual conditions in which it operates, seeking an adequate balance between continuous and episodic change.

-## Should Leaders Abandon Any Hope of Reaching Equilibrium?
+## Forget About Reaching Equilibrium
 Equilibrium situations are not expected to be reached any time soon after external changes or disruptions occur in a business ecosystem.
 Rather, very often changes occur in cascade and their consequences are unpredictable.

 For this reason, it would be better for transformational leaders to approach their transformational strategies from the paradigm of continuous change, which means assuming that the organization and its structure become malleable and are always prepared to address an endless number of micro changes that will take place continuously over time.